Conyers-Rockdale Library System

 The Conyers-Rockdale Library System (CRLS) is a public library located in Rockdale County, Georgia.
 It is home to one branch on Green Street, Conyers, Georgia, the Nancy Guinn Memorial Library.

-CRLS is a member of PINES, a program of the Georgia Public Library Service that covers 53 library systems in 143 counties of Georgia.
+Conyers-Rockdale Library System is a member of PINES, a program of the Georgia Public Library Service that covers 53 library systems in 143 counties of Georgia.
 Any resident in a PINES supported library system has access to over 10.6 million books in the system's circulation.
-The library is also serviced by GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online".
+The library is also serviced by GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online."
 This program offers residents in supported libraries access to over 100 databases indexing thousands of periodicals and scholarly journals.
 It also boasts over 10,000 journal titles in full text.

 History

 Library History

 The first iteration of a library in Rockdale County was established by the Conyers Civic League out of the Conyers Public School in 1919.
 The school, recently rebuilt in 1915 due to a fire, required a library to meet new Georgia accreditation.

 The library officially changed its name to Nancy Guinn Memorial Library in 1921.
 Nancy Guinn was the founder and president of the Conyers Civic League which worked to construct the library originally, and helped establish a committee to bring in more volumes to the growing library.

 In 1953 the library became part of the DeKalb Regional Library System, a three-county regional library system including Newton, DeKalb and Rockdale counties.
 These libraries worked in relation with each other until 1989 when all three libraries decided to disband and form their own library systems in their respective counties.